curalife-app/Curalife-Theme-Dev/README.md

 1. Runs Lighthouse in both desktop and mobile configurations with 3 runs per page
 2. Tests against performance budgets defined in `budgets.json`
-3. Validates scores against thresholds in `lighthouserc.json`
+3. Uses separate device-specific configuration files to ensure proper emulation
 4. Posts detailed results as PR comments with score comparisons
 5. Creates a visual dashboard with structured report organization
 6. Deploys results to GitHub Pages for historical tracking

 ### Performance Thresholds

-Performance thresholds are configured in `lighthouserc.json`:
+Performance thresholds are configured in our Lighthouse configurations:

 - Performance: Minimum score of 65
 - Accessibility: Minimum score of 80